sshilpika/primenumbers-spray-scala/README.md

   the cloud, by comparison to a mobile device, an unlimited resource for computation and storage.

+- End-to-end example of continuous integration (CI), continuous deployment/delivery (CD), and DevOps in Scala.

 See also the
 [corresponding mobile app](https://github.com/lucoodevcourse/primenumbers-android-scala).